hanabi/hanabi.github.io/Reference.md

   - Normally, Cathy would think that this is a *Finesse*, because **3 matches 4**, meaning that Cathy's 4 is the blue 4.
   - However, Cathy notices that her 4 has a negative blue clue on it.
 Thus, it cannot be the blue 4.
   - This must instead be a *Bluff*.
 Cathy marks her 4 as the red 4 (since red 4 is the only other *one-away-from-playable* 4).
-- Example 7 (color match and rank mismatch):
-  - This is a 4-player game.
-  - Nothing is played on the stacks.
-  - Alice clues Donald red, touching a red 3 as a play clue.
-  - Bob blind-plays the red 1.
-  - Cathy notices that Donald's red card has a negative 2 clue on it.
-This means that Donald will not go on to misplay the card as the red 2.
-  - Cathy needs to evaluate whether or not Alice's clue is a *Finesse* or a *Bluff*.
-If this is a *Double Finesse*, then Cathy needs to blind-play the red 2.
-If this is a *Bluff*, then Alice only intended for Bob to blind-play.
-  - Cathy knows that since **red matches red**, this must be a *Double Finesse*, so Cathy blind-plays the red 2 into the red 3.
-- Example 8 (color match with rainbow):
+- Example 7 (color match with rainbow):
   - This is a game with a rainbow suit.
 (The other examples in this section assume a "No Variant" game.)
   - Rainbow 1 is played on the stacks.
   - Alice clues Cathy red, touching a red card as a *Play Clue*.
   - Bob blind-plays a rainbow 2.
   - This must be a *Finesse*, because **red matches red** (rainbow cards match every color).
 So Cathy should think that she has the rainbow 3.
-- Example 9 (color match with rainbow where a *Finesse* is impossible):
+- Example 8 (color match with rainbow where a *Finesse* is impossible):
   - This is a game with a rainbow suit.
 (The other examples in this section assume a "No Variant" game.)
   - Rainbow 1 and red 2 are played on the stacks.
   - Alice clues Cathy red, touching a red card as a *Play Clue*.